Yearly Guide to Making the Most of Your DePaul Experience

 - Use the discounts available to you as a DePaul student.

-- Connect with ASK (Alumni Sharing Knowledge) mentors through Handshake and learn more about what people are doing in areas that interest you.
+- Connect with ASK (Alumni Sharing Knowledge) mentors through the DePaul ASK Network and learn more about what people are doing in areas that interest you.

 - Review DePaul scholarship opportunities through DePaul Academic Works.
 New scholarships are posted weekly!

 - Take a two-credit class as a 5th class whenever you're only taking 4, four-credit classes.